onaio/floip-canopy/docs/flow-results-connector.md

 <br />

-1. __Flow results API endpoint__
+1. __Batch pulls from the API__

-The schema for the table is derived from the descriptor of a package retrieved from `/flow-results/packages/[form_uuid]`.
-Once the schema for the table is generated, a table is created in the database.
-Data is then retrieved from the response endpoint: `/flow-results/packages/[form_uuid]/responses`.
-The connector requires a JSON configuration in "API configuration for flow results" processor within "API Batch pulls" process group with the keys `form_uuid`, `base_url` and optionally, the `table_name` the user desires the data to be stored in.
-The JSON config can is formatted as below:
+The API endpoint `/flow-results/packages/[form_uuid]` returns the package descriptor that is used to derive the PostgreSQL table schema.
+Data is then retrieved from the response endpoint `/flow-results/packages/[form_uuid]/responses` and inserted to the database.
+The connector requires a JSON configuration in "API configuration for flow results" processor within the "API Batch pulls" process group with the keys `form_uuid`, `base_url` and optionally, the `table_name` the user desires the data to be stored in.
+The JSON config can be formatted as below:

 ```
 {